Perle Systems Case Study

-Stockton East Water District chooses Perle for fiber to Ethernet upgrade
+Stockton East Water District choose Perle for Fiber to Ethernet upgrade

 Perle Media Converters connect a remote server room, over 2000 feet of multimode fiber, back to a main server room 1000Base-T Switch to improve network redundancy and reliability.

-John quickly discovered he could implement Fiber Media Converters to connect the remote servers, over 2000 feet of fiber-optic cables, back to his 1000Base-T Switch in the main server room.
-This solution ensured a seamless long distance fiber to Ethernet connection without any loss of processing power or operating speeds.
+McGinnis needed Fiber to Copper Ethernet Connverters to connect the remote servers, over 2000 feet of fiber-optic cables, back to his 1000Base-T Switch in the main server room.
+This solution would ensure a seamless long-distance fiber to Ethernet connection without any loss of processing power or operating speeds.
 Using this arrangement allowed SEWD to utilize existing campus wiring and still provide catastrophic protection.

-Already familiar with Perle from a previous project at AT&T in a fiber switching centre, John chose Perle’s Stand-alone Media Converters to bridge the gap between his copper and fiber infrastructures.
+Already familiar with Perle from a previous project at AT&T in a fiber switching center, McGinnis chose Perle Fiber Media Converters to bridge the gap between his copper and fiber infrastructures.

-“Our philosophy is to not make our data available to people with malicious intent”, says John McGinnis of Stockton East Water District.
+“Our philosophy is to not make our data available to people with malicious intent”, says McGinnis.
 “The new architecture has provided us with redundancy and reliability.
-Perle was chosen for convenience and speed and everything is going too good.
-The converters were installed, the half of the data center was moved and, since then, we haven't heard a peep from the whole system.”
+Perle was chosen for convenience and speed and everything is going well.
+The converters were installed, half of the data center was moved and, since then, we haven't heard a peep from the whole system.”